ybyzek/theniledev-examples/js/events/deploy-webapp-with-pulumi/README.md

 ## Add/Remove Instances ##

-In your [Nile dashboard](https://nad.thenile.dev/dev/organizations), add one or more SkyNet instances to your organization.
+In the [Nile Admin Dashboard](https://nad.thenile.dev/), add one or more SkyNet instances to your organization.
 This will trigger events that the command receives, and will synchronize accordingly.
 Deleting an instance in your control plane will result in destruction of the corresponding Pulumi stack.